Are you asking yourself, “How do I create the best blog post workflow so that I can get my article published quickly?”

 - Did you stay on your objective throughout?

-- Did you properly format the spacing of the article in preview mode?
+- Were you able to properly format the spacing of the article in preview mode?

 - Are your paragraphs bitesize or bolded to optimize readability?

-- Did you proofread for spelling and grammar errors?
+- Have you reviewed the blog post for spelling and grammar errors?

 - Did you include external links that open in a new tab?